tonytrieu-dev/schedulebud-overview/README.md

 ## Key Architectural Features & Implementations

-### 1. The Stateful, Context-Aware AI Chatbot (RAG Pipeline)
+### 1. The Stateful, Context-Aware AI Chatbot (RAG Pipeline with Smart Routing)
 **Feature:** A chatbot that provides personalized, context-aware, and accurate answers based on a user's private data, conversation history, and real-time task schedule.

-**Technical Implementation:** I architected a complete **Retrieval-Augmented Generation (RAG)** pipeline as a serverless function.
-It uses a `classifyQueryIntent` algorithm to intelligently decide whether to perform an expensive vector search, a simple database query, or a direct LLM call, optimizing cost and latency.
+**Technical Implementation:** I architected a complete **Retrieval-Augmented Generation (RAG)** pipeline as a serverless function with intelligent cost optimization.
+The system uses a `classifyQueryIntent` algorithm to route queries into 4 categories (`document_search`, `task_related`, `general_knowledge`, `conversational`) BEFORE making expensive API calls.
+This smart routing means **~70-80% of queries skip RAG entirely**, avoiding unnecessary HuggingFace embedding API calls and PostgreSQL vector searches.
+Only queries explicitly about course materials trigger document retrieval, while task-related questions query the database directly, and general questions use the LLM's knowledge base.
 The system is self-healing: if a document search fails because files aren't processed, it auto-triggers the embedding function and retries.
 For a seamless UX, it uses a streaming connection to the Gemini API and serves the response via Server-Sent Events (SSE), with a robust buffer-based parser to prevent text truncation.

 **Code Snippet (Query Intent Classification for Cost Optimization):**
 ```typescript